Spissable/spiss.dev/themes/tabi-local/content/blog/mastering-tabi-settings/index.md

   - For GoatCounter: `"https://stats.example.com"`
   - For Umami: `"https://umami.example.com"`
   - For Plausible: `"https://plausible.example.com"`

+- `do_not_track`: (Umami only) Optional.
+When set to `true`, the generated tracking script will include the `data-do-not-track="true"` attribute, which disables tracking for users whose browsers send a "Do Not Track" header.

 An example configuration for non-self-hosted GoatCounter would look like this: